Stacks Image 1507

 "Exotic team dynamics" emphasizes that hybrid human-AI teams exhibit distinct rhythms of collaboration, decision-making, and interaction, while still relying on foundational principles such as trust, communication, and adaptability.

-"Exotic team dynamics" is a model for understanding the evolving nature of teamwork in environments where AI systems possess varying degrees of agency, autonomy, or self-directed behavior.
+It's a model for understanding the evolving nature of teamwork as AI systems take on increasing degrees of agency, autonomy, and self-directed behavior.

 History